-I’ll get straight to the point in this intro: here’s what I’ve been reading, thinking about, and working on these days.
+I’ll get straight to the point in this intro: I write for alumni magazines and I read them a lot too.
+Here’s what I’ve been reading, thinking about, and working on these days.

 What does great storytelling look like?
 As is probably true for a lot of people reading this, I love longform journalism.
 You say there’s a new story out by Kathryn Schulz?
 I will happily carve out a weekend afternoon to read it.
 But I also love the ways we find to share ideas and stories in more succinct ways.
 That’s one of the reasons I like following Brilliant Ads on Twitter.
 There are always a few gems that help me think differently about my work.